teknoir/ansible-kubeflow/README.md

 # device-patch-base
-A Kubeflow pipeline that run an Ansible playbook to patch devices
+A Kubeflow pipeline that run an Ansible playbook on a subset of devices

 ## Pipeline input